matthewmodestino/otel-quickstart/README.md

 # OTel-Quickstart
 Welcome to OTel-Quickstart!

-A collection of practical example configs and lab modules to help you get data into Splunk Cloud or Splunk Enterprise, quickly!
+A collection of practical example configs and lab modules to help you get OTel Pipeline data into Splunk Cloud or Splunk Enterprise, quickly!

+The following examples currently assume a linux workstation, though should provide an idea of what to do on other OS.

 # Choose a Quickstart